The Museum

 Permanent exhibition

-Highlights from our collections include, in addition to Trakl’s letters and manuscripts, such diverse items as the Trakl family’s coffee maker, a copy of La Famille Fenouillard, one of the first comic books used to teach children French, Trakl’s inscribed copy of Madame Bovary for his sister Grete, the poet’s eerie self-portrait, and works by famous artists such as Ernst Fronius and Alfred Kubin based on selected poems.
-A multimedia station provides access to prominent interpretations from music, visual art, and film.
+Among the highlights of our collection—in addition to numerous letters and manuscripts by Trakl—are such diverse items as Trakl’s pocket watch, the family’s coffee maker, an issue of La Famille Fenouillard, one of the first comic books used to teach children French, Trakl’s inscribed copy of Madame Bovary for his sister Grete, the poet’s eerie self-portrait, and works by famous artists such as Hans Fronius and Alfred Kubin based on selected poems.
+Among the exhibition’s most special treasures is Georg Trakl’s last-discovered poem, Hölderlin, whose manuscript, jotted down in a book, is on display.

 Amid the hustle and bustle of the Old Town, the house’s serene atmosphere invites visitors to view the objects undisturbed and to study Georg Trakl’s texts.

-Special guided tour (60 minutes) upon request: EUR 100,-
+Special guided tour (60 minutes) upon request: EUR 100,- (flat rate), plus admission per person

 One-time free admission for Salzburg Card holders.